 Install the Tableau Resource Monitoring Tool

-The Resource Monitoring Tool prerequisites and the Master Server must be installed on dedicated hardware to guarantee they have the necessary resources, and that there is no contention for machine resources with other programs or software.
+Resource Monitoring Tool prerequisites and the RMT Server must be installed on dedicated hardware to guarantee they have the necessary resources, and that there is no contention for machine resources with other programs or software.
 These should not be installed on your Tableau Server computer, except in exceptional cases (for example, for limited demonstration purposes in non-production environments).

 For information about upgrading from Power Tools for Tableau Server to the Resource Monitoring Tool, see Upgrade Power Tools for Server to Tableau Resource Monitoring Tool.